Why seek counseling?

 Where is the Counselor’s office?

-Glory's and April's offices are located in the Student Health Center, in Shaw Hall.
-Go into the Health Center, through the waiting area and down the hall and you’ll see a separate waiting area and Glory's and April's offices.
+The counseling offices are located in the Wellness Center, in Shaw Hall.
+Go into the Wellness Center, through the waiting area and down the hall and you’ll see a separate waiting area and the counseling offices.
 It is a very private and comfortable setting.